 ASCET components are stored in a local database or workspace.
 The local database/workspace holds exactly one version of the model.
 The ASCET-SCM interface establishes a link from the local database/workspace to the SCM repository and enables the model exchange.
 This model exchange is shown in part (a) of Fig. 3-5.
-Since, in source-code development, difference-browsing between different versions is indispensable, a similar feature is highly desirable in modelbased development, too.
+Since, in source-code development, difference-browsing between different versions is indispensable, a similar feature is highly desirable in model-based development, too.
 The ASCET-SCM interface can be enhanced by ASCET-DIFF (a model difference browser), thus highlighting, e.g., an additional message in the block diagram editor of a module.

-Fig. 3-5 ASCET-SCM interface with (b) and without (a) ASCET-DIFF
+Fig. 3-5 ASCET-SCM interface without (a) and with (b) ASCET-DIFF